Thank you for considering volunteering for the Second Judicial Circuit Guardian ad Litem Program!

 Apply To Volunteer

-❶ Fill out and submit a Volunteer Application.
+❶ Fill out and submit a Volunteer Application or call Angela Diorio with any questions or concerns.

-❷ Your application will be reviewed and you will receive a telephone call from our volunteer recruiter, Maritza Waddle.
+❷ Your application will be reviewed and you will be contacted by our volunteer recruiter, Angela Diorio, to schedule an interview.
+Interviews can be held virtually or in person.

 The Next Steps…

-❹ Pre-service training — Phase 2: Classroom Learning
+❹ Pre-service training — Phase 1: Online Training

 ❺ Provisional certification and peer mentor assignment